bjanik/21sh/README.md

 Shift + LEFT : Move the cursor to the end of the previous word

 Shift + RIGHT : Move the cursor to the beginning of the next word

+Ctrl + A : switch to selection/standard mode

+Ctrl + F : copy the selected part of the input

+Ctrl + E : Paste the copied buffer

+Ctrl + X : Cut the selected part of the input